usnistgov/FIPS201/_FIPS201/frontend.md

 #### 4.2.2.1 PIV Authentication Key {#s-4-2-2-1}
 This key SHALL be generated on the PIV Card.
-The PIV Card SHALL NOT permit exportation of the PIV Authentication key.
-The cryptographic operations that use the PIV Authentication key SHALL be available only through the contact and the virtual contact interfaces of the PIV Card.
+The PIV Card SHALL NOT permit exportation of the PIV authentication key.
+The cryptographic operations that use the PIV authentication key SHALL be available only through the contact and the virtual contact interfaces of the PIV Card.
 Private key operations MAY be performed using an activated PIV Card without explicit user action (e.g., the PIN need not be supplied for each operation).